akuhara/RF_INV/README.md

 ## Input files

 ### Parameter file (params.in)
 A parameter file, in which other input files and tuning parameters are specified, must exist in the current directory with the name 'params.in'.
-In the parameter file, all parameters must apper in the exact order as shown in the example below.
-Note that lines begining with '#' are ignored.
+In the parameter file, all parameters must appear in the exact order as shown in the example below.
+Note that lines beginning with '#' are ignored.

 #### Example